codeblock/certbot-autorenew-bind9-haproxy/README.md

     1. `/etc/letsencrypt/renewal-hooks/pre/manual-auth-bind9.sh`
         - fetch and overwrite TXT record to zone file of domain after the certbot's dns-challenge
-        - reloading bind9 for applying that
+        - certbot be reading it after reloading bind9 for applying that
-        - certbot be reading it
     2. `/etc/letsencrypt/renewal-hooks/post/manual-cleanup-bind9.sh`
         - revert the overwrited TXT record from zone file of domain
     3. `/etc/letsencrypt/renewal-hooks/deploy/deploy-haproxy.sh`